from pathlib import Path

 Run the following code to download the models from the Hugging Face Hub

 ’ and then to load the models.
 Depending on your internet connection, it may take a few minutes to download this models the first time because each model is at least several hundred megabytes large.
+Downloading the models may also sometimes temporarily fail and may run correctly once you run the code again after waiting for some time.
 Moreover, these models are saved to a local cache folder.
 See Hugging Face cache management for more details.
+The get_Huggingface_cache_dir

 import pathlib